Tiars/Generic_SWGEmu_Launcher/README.md

 	The current version of the Test client files HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\URL
+	The URL to use to get Test files HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\Patchnotes
-	The URL to use to get Test files HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\Status
+	The URL to use to get Test Patchnotes HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\Status
 	The current Test status information URL HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\Manifest
 	The current location of the Test install Manifest file HKEY_CURRENT_USER\SOFTWARE\<SWG Emu>\Test\Path
 	The current location of the Test executables

+Interesting Update:

+After wasting an entire day trying to cause the Patchnotes and server status windows to toggle between the live and test servers I discovered a problem with the Visual Studio WebBrowser widget.
+It uses the actual browser configuration for several things.
+If the browser is set like mine you can not update the URL easily.
+So I converted the status and Parch notes windows to use the RichTextBox widget.